Key Concepts & Definitions

 Governance refers to the structures, processes, and actions through which private and public actors interact to address goals related to whether and how solar geoengineering research or deployment occurs.
 This includes any system of formal or informal institutions and the norms, rules, laws, regulations, procedures, or voluntary guidelines for deciding, managing, implementing and monitoring actions at any geographic or political scale, from global to local (adapted from IPCC 2022; see also Academic Working Group 2018, 3).

-Actors in governance span a wide set of sectors, and is not only about governments.
-Non state actors especially have an important role to play.
+Actors in governance span a wide set of sectors – governance is not only about governments.
+Non-state actors especially have an important role to play.
 These include scientists, academic institutions, funders, civil society organizations, and intergovernmental entities.

 Solar geoengineering governance is needed for at least two different levels: research and deployment.
 Research is ongoing and will involve greater effects on the environment at different scales.
 Research needs to be responsible, inclusive, and environmentally safe.
-Deployment of solar geoengineering will involve a wide variety of interests, costs, and benefits.
-Its effectiveness will need to be monitored and its impacts properly attributed.
-Governance mechanisms will be needed to ensure that solar geoengineering is used justly.
+Deployment of solar geoengineering would involve a wide variety of interests, costs, and benefits.
+Its effectiveness would need to be monitored and its impacts properly attributed.
+Governance mechanisms would be needed to ensure that solar geoengineering is used justly.

 Solar geoengineering governance can also be enabling or restrictive.
-In thinking about research, governance is often thought of only as restrictive measures focused on inhibiting harmful or irresponsible actions.
+When it comes to research, governance is often thought of only as restrictive measures focused on inhibiting harmful or irresponsible actions.
 However, it’s important to remember that governance also means processes or actions that can enable better decision-making and better research.
-This could include actions that make it more feasible, and for the research enterprise to be more inclusive.
+This could include actions that make it more feasible and for the research enterprise to be more inclusive.
 A few examples across both spaces include codes of conduct, civil society advocacy, and funding.

 Justice

-Justice demands the protection of basic rights, the fair treatment of individuals, and equal opportunity of all to participate in the decision-making processes that govern their lives.
+Justice demands the protection of basic rights, the fair treatment of individuals, and equal opportunity for all to participate in the decision-making processes that govern their lives.

 There are different types of justice: